Mixer Deployment Overview

 If you want to use mixer nodes in your autoscale cluster, that will involve a few additional steps beyond the standard autoscale setup.
 The CEF (Chrome Extension Framework) mixer requires the following additional components:

-- A mixer server node.js back-end (mock server provided for testing)
+- A mixer server back-end (a node.js mock back end has been provided for testing)

 - Special configuration of the Non-mixer node images